Your browser is out of date.

 As Aktobe grew, its rulers built the strong earthen walls for protection from invasions aimed at Aktobe’s affluence, as well as to mark the boundaries of land use amidst the nomadic majority.
 The outer rampart was 25 kilometres long, with an inner rampart of 17 kilometres - the impressive length an indication of Aktobe’s economic and political influence in the region.
 Within the fortifications were two town territories (shakhristans), the largest more than two kilometres long with 21 premises uncovered within it so far.
 The smaller shakhristan had the main role of protecting the city's citadel, most of which was built around the 11th century.

 The great influence the Sogdian civilisation had on the political, economic and cultural life in Central Asia did not overlook Aktobe.
 The wineries and associated artefacts found on site are attributed to them, as their expertise in the production of grapes and wine was beyond compare.
 Cultural features from other sources like Tokharistan, Chach (Tashkent), and Ustrushana were also identified in the site, especially in the castle construction.
-Some archeologists even compare it to Balsagun, a former capital city of the vast Western Wing of the Karakhanid Empire.
-There's no doubt that Aktobe’s central location made it a hub of international trade during those busy medieval years on the Silk Road.
+Some archaeologists even compare it to Balsagun, a former capital city of the vast Western Wing of the Karakhanid Empire.
+There's no doubt that Aktobe's central location made it a hub of international trade during those busy medieval years on the Silk Road.

 Traders along the Silk Road © Nithid / Shutterstock